Hot Line to Heaven: Music video

 The music video features the girls trying to persuade a record executive to be interested in their demo tapes.
 They annoy him by playing their tape and dancing around his office until the executive loses his cool and throws them out.
 When the girls show up as angels in his hallucinations, he finally relents.

+Critical reception

+Upon the release Barney Hoskyns of New Musical Express called it "first almost worthless 45 from spunkier threesome" and cast the blame upon Jolley & Swain.